 Becoming more coachable isn’t something that can be achieved with more drills, more reps, or multiple coach-player conferences.
 A player’s coachability is a mentality that requires diligence and attention from the athlete.
 In other words: coachability is up to the athlete, not the coach.

 Uncoachable players do not help themselves or their teams by taking such a hard-headed approach to the game." - Mark Miller, writer, BleacherReport.com in The Most Uncoachable Players in MLB History

-Most of the time, athletes don’t even know they’re uncoachable!
-It can be a shock to find out that it isn’t the coach, it isn’t the team, it isn’t the sport, isn’t the equipment… it’s actually them.
-Before an athlete can start on the road to becoming more coachable, they first need to understand the benefits of having a coachable mentality.
+The surprising part is, most of the time, athletes don’t even know they’re uncoachable!
+It can be a shock to find out that it isn’t the coach, it isn’t the team, it isn’t the sport, isn’t the equipment… It’s actually them.
+Before an athlete can become more coachable, they first need to understand the benefits of having a coachable mentality.

 Coaches, download and print a few copies of 13 Steps to Being Coachable and bring it to your team.
 Pair athletes up in small groups and have them discuss their thoughts on the list and even add their own.
 Circle up, and discuss each characteristic, one at a time, and ask athletes to share what they discussed in their small groups.